AdguardTeam/CodeGuidelines/Go/YAML.md

     Indent with four (**4**) spaces.

  *  <a href="#li-231fdb57" id="li-231fdb57" name="li-231fdb57">§</a>
-    Multiline arrays should be formatted like this:
+    Multiline arrays should be formatted with two spaces, one hyphen, and one
+    space:

     ```yaml
     'values':